Analysis of a one dimensional energy dissipating free boundary model with nonlinear boundary conditions. Existence of

-The above weak formulation has to be complemented with the initial condition on $M$ and the law of motion~\eqref{P.e} of $X(t)$.
-These conditions and the weak formulation~\eqref{wf_0} are equivalent to~\eqref{P}--\eqref{P.bord1} as soon as $X$ is Lipschitz continuous, $M$ is $BV$ and $\rho$ has regularity $L^2_tH^2_x\cap H^1_tL^2_x$ in the domain $D_T$.
+The above weak formulation has to be complemented with equation~\eqref{P.e}, that is $\lambda\,\dot{X}(t) =\rho(X(t),t)-\ros$, which prescribes the motion of $X(t)$.
+It is a standard procedure to check that~\eqref{P.e} and the weak formulation~\eqref{wf_0} are equivalent to~\eqref{P} as soon as $X$ is Lipschitz continuous, $M$ is $BV$ and $\rho$ has regularity $L^2_tH^2_x\cap H^1_tL^2_x$ in the domain $D_T$.